wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 specific design requirements without changing the overall design system, and without altering the internal structure of complex components.

+## Pre-requisites

+To get the most out of this document, you should have a basic familiarity with:

+* Atomic Design, Design Systems and Design Tokens
+* "Functional" or "Atomic" CSS
+* Fundamental principles of functional programming
+* React Higher Order Components.

+There are many excellent web resources on these topics, and we encourage you to read a few articles if any of these concepts are foreign to you.

 ## Design Tokens

 The building blocks of a Bodiless Design System are *Design Tokens*.
 These are